epam/edp-install/docs/headlamp-user-guide/add-library.md

 # Add Library

-Headlamp helps to create, clone or import a library and add it to the environment.
+Headlamp helps to create, clone and import a library and add it to the environment.
 It can also be deployed in Gerrit (if the Clone or Create strategy is used) with the Code Review and Build pipelines built in Jenkins/Tekton.

 To add a library, navigate to the **Components** section on the navigation bar and click **Create** (the plus sign icon in the lower-right corner of the screen).
 Once clicked, the **Create new component** dialog will appear, then select **Library** and choose one of the strategies which will be described later in this page.
 You can create a library [in YAML](#YAML) or [via the two-step menu](#menu) in the dialog.